ikalwani/ikalwani/README.md

  <p align="center">
    <samp>
-     I like to make things that may or may not always solve a problem; with javascript / python / c++ ;
+     I like to make things that may or may not always solve a problem with javascript / python / c++
       using
 react / django / pytorch / MongoDB .
    <samp>